slimTimah/salesAnalysis/README.md

 - An empty column was dropped
 - Null values were removed
 - From theage column, the nmean values were used to replace the null values
-- Non-numeric values were removed from the salescolumn t low aggregationof sales column
+- Non-numeric values were removed from the salescolumn to low aggregation of sales column

 ### Exploratory Data Analysis
 - The lowest/highes selling tsco store was identified